publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schV/ptB/spt1/m__us_usc_t20_s7345a.md

     Subsec. (b)(1).
 [Pub.
 L. 114–95][/us/pl/114/95], § 5003(2)(B)(i), added par.
 (1) and struck out former par.
 (1).
 Prior to amendment, text read as follows: “Except as provided in paragraph (3), the Secretary shall award a grant under subsection (a) of this section to a local educational agency eligible under [section 7345(b) of this title][/us/usc/t20/s7345/b] for a fiscal year in an amount equal to the initial amount determined under paragraph (2) for the fiscal year minus the total amount received by the agency under the provisions of law described in [section 7345(c) of this title][/us/usc/t20/s7345/c] for the preceding fiscal year.”

     Subsec. (b)(2).
 [Pub.
 L. 114–95][/us/pl/114/95], § 5003(2)(B)(ii), added par.
 (2) and struck out former par.
-(2) which read as follows: “The initial amount referred to in paragraph (1) is equal to $100 multiplied by the total number of students in excess of 50 students, in average daily attendance at the schools served by the local educational agency, plus $20,000, except that the initial amount may not exceed $60,000.”
+(2).
+Prior to amendment, text read as follows: “The initial amount referred to in paragraph (1) is equal to $100 multiplied by the total number of students in excess of 50 students, in average daily attendance at the schools served by the local educational agency, plus $20,000, except that the initial amount may not exceed $60,000.”

     Subsec. (b)(4).
 [Pub.
 L. 114–95][/us/pl/114/95], § 5003(2)(B)(iii), added par.
 (4).